Updated On

 If you have a new house with brand-new systems and appliances, a home warranty is probably not worth it.
 Home warranties are only worthwhile if you use them at least once a year, and if your home is new, the likelihood of one of your systems or appliances breaking is much lower.

-But if your home is seven years old or more, a home warranty is likely worth the cost.
-The average lifespan of most home systems and appliances is between seven and 15 years, so as your systems and appliances approach this age, they will likely start to have problems and need to be replaced.
+If your home is seven years old or older, a home warranty is likely worth the cost.
+The average lifespan of most home systems and appliances is between seven and 15 years.
+As your systems and appliances approach this age, they will need to be repaired or replaced.

 Your Bank Account

-If you have a solid emergency fund, a home warranty may not be as worth it.
-Most average home repairs cost between $75 and $500, but the cost of replacing your household systems and appliances can range from $350 to more than $8,000, depending on the unit.
+If you’ve built up a robust emergency fund, a home warranty might not offer much value.
+Average home repairs cost between $75 and $500, but the cost of replacing your household systems and appliances can range from $350 to more than $8,000, depending on the unit.

 home warranties are worth it to save money